codefinity/oeuvre/README.md

 ### Requirement is the King

-> Don’t build architecture for the sake of architecture—you are trying to solve a problem. ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua
+> "Don’t build architecture for the sake of architecture—you are trying to solve a problem." ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

-> Software architectures aren’t created in a vacuum—they always reflect the ecosystem in which they were defined. ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua
+> "Software architectures aren’t created in a vacuum—they always reflect the ecosystem in which they were defined." ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

 > "... the craft of software architecture manifests in the ability of architects to analyze business and domain requirementsalong with other important factors to find a solution that balances all concerns optimally." ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua